MilesCranmer/DispatchDoctor.jl/README.md

   ret i64 %"x::Int64"
 }
 ```

+and thus meaning there is zero overhead on the type stability check.

 Note that `@stable` acts as a no-op on Julia versions which are either not tested
 or known to be incompatible.